Stephen Boyd (attorney): United States Assistant Attorney General

-As Assistant Attorney General, Boyd manages the Department of Justice's often tense oversight relationship with Congress while also seeking to implement a legislative agenda in support of the department's law enforcement and national security mission.
+As Assistant Attorney General, Boyd managed the Department of Justice's often-tense oversight relationship with Congress.
+He also worked to implement a legislative agenda in support of the department's law enforcement and national security mission.
 A former holder of the same office said that Boyd was at "the front line of the struggle" between two branches of government, and that Boyd must "protect the [Justice] Department from legislative interference, but also needs to smooth the way for legitimate congressional oversight", describing the position as dealing with a "four-alarm fire" every day.

-Boyd has been involved in a number of high-profile issues of interest to Congress.
-In August 2017, Boyd informed Congressional leaders that the Department of Justice was ending "Operation Choke Point", an Obama-era program intended to discourage banks from doing business with a range of companies and individuals deemed "high-risk," including payday lenders, firearm retailers, pornography producers and performers, dating and escort services, and distributors of racist materials.
+Boyd was involved in a number of high-profile issues of interest to Congress.
+In August 2017, Boyd informed Congressional leaders that the Department of Justice was ending Operation Choke Point, an Obama-era program intended to discourage banks from doing business with a range of companies and individuals deemed "high-risk," including payday lenders, firearm retailers, pornography producers and performers, dating and escort services, and distributors of racist materials.
 In a letter to the House Committee on the Judiciary, Boyd referred to the program as a "misguided initiative".
-Boyd wrote “…law abiding businesses should not be targeted simply for operating in an industry that a particular administration might disfavor. … Enforcement decisions should always be made based on facts and the applicable law".
+Boyd wrote that "law abiding businesses should not be targeted simply for operating in an industry that a particular administration might disfavor.…Enforcement decisions should always be made based on facts and the applicable law".

-Boyd sought and won congressional approval of legislation to extend the Drug Enforcement Administration's authority to schedule synthetic opioid fentanyl variations as Schedule I narcotic, allowing federal prosecutors to more effectively fight the drug.
+Boyd sought and won congressional approval of legislation to extend the Drug Enforcement Administration's authority to classify synthetic opioid fentanyl variations as Schedule I narcotics, in a bid to help federal prosecutors fight the drug.
 "In the long term, we support legislation to permanently schedule fentanyl analogues as the dangerous drugs that they are while also making smart improvements to encourage medical research," Boyd said.

-Boyd petitioned Congress for additional resources to manage the spike in firearm sales following the coronavirus outbreak in 2019, seeking funds to boost the efficiency of the FBI's National Instant Criminal Background Check System.
+Boyd petitioned Congress for more money to improve the FBI's National Instant Criminal Background Check System after firearm sales spiked in 2019.

-Boyd advocated for a clarification in federal law to provide federal prosecutors an additional tool to fight harmful physical abuse of women and young girls.
+Boyd advocated for a clarification in federal law to give federal prosecutors an additional tool to fight physical abuse of women and young girls.

-Boyd and Attorney General William Barr worked with Democratic majority in the House of Representatives to draft legislation to reauthorize three expiring provisions of the FISA law and impose new reforms on the FBI's use of the surveillance tool.
-The House passed the bill, H.R 6172, the USA FREEDOM ACT Reauthorization Act of 2020, but the Senate amended the text.
-In response, Boyd said.
-"Although that legislation was approved with a large, bipartisan House majority, the Senate thereafter made significant changes that the Department opposed because they would unacceptably impair our ability to pursue terrorists and spies.
+Boyd and Attorney General William Barr worked with the Democratic majority in the House of Representatives to draft legislation to reauthorize three expiring provisions of the FISA law and reform the FBI's use of the surveillance tool.
+The House passed the bill, H.R.
+6172, the USA FREEDOM ACT Reauthorization Act of 2020, but the Senate amended the text.
+In response, Boyd said, "Although that legislation was approved with a large, bipartisan House majority, the Senate thereafter made significant changes that the Department opposed because they would unacceptably impair our ability to pursue terrorists and spies.
 We have proposed specific fixes to the most significant problems created by the changes the Senate made".
-The Congress is currently reconciling the differences between the two bills.
+The Congress is reconciled the differences between the two bills.